juandastic/voice-recorder/README.md

 Live Demo available on https://voice-recorder.gmz2.work/

 ### Runing the Project
-There are two ways to run this project: usign MongoDB and NodeJs on your environment or usign the docker container. however you have to run `npm install` for the two alternatives
+There are two ways to run this project: using MongoDB and NodeJs on your environment or using the docker container. however you have to run `npm install` for the two alternatives

 #### Using your own machine